MaB$\mu$lS-2: high-precision microlensing modelling for the large-scale survey era: Conclusion

 \section{Conclusion}

-A new microlensing model has been presented which develops significantly off of previous work.
+A new microlensing model has been presented which develops substantially upon previous work.
 The inclusion of a formal finite source treatment, improved error calculations, background light contributions and lens-source relative proper motion cuts allows for improved microlensing optical depth, timescale and rate estimations.
 Calculating the distribution of normalised residuals for each microlensing parameter (optical depth, timescale, rate per source star and rate per square degree) showed improvements in all parameters over the old model, except for optical depth which remained the same.
 A notable discrepancy between the new model and the OGLE-IV results was seen in the rate per square degree, with a notable under prediction by the model outside of the bulge region.
 This discrepancy was the inverse of the old model, which displays a strong over prediction across the whole OGLE-IV rate map.
 Two possible solutions to the discrepancy are proposed, namely that the stellar IMFs (and by extension, luminosity functions) are inaccurate, leading to a smaller population of resolved stars, or that the source weighting used by the simulation is insufficiently faithful to the OGLE-IV survey, resulting in incorrect contributions from each source star.
-The brown dwarf mass function was fitted to the OGLE-IV data with a $\chi^2$ minimisation and the resulting mass function slope was found to be +0.1, contrasting significantly with previous work, suggesting a slope of -0.4, which was determined to be a result of the effect of differing event selection criteria between the OGLE-IV and MOA-II surveys on the resulting mean event timescale; as the OGLE-IV timescale map was on average higher than the MOA-II map, the necessity for short timescale brown dwarfs in the new model was lessened.
+The brown dwarf mass function was fitted to the OGLE-IV data with a $\chi^2$ minimisation and the resulting mass function slope was found to be +0.1, contrasting significantly with previous work, suggesting a slope of -0.4, which was determined to be a result of the effect of differing event selection criteria between the OGLE-IV and MOA-II surveys on the resulting mean event timescale; as the OGLE-IV timescale map was on average higher than the MOA-II map, the necessity for short timescale brown dwarfs in the new model was lessened. \mabuls{}2 has the potential to be extended to incorporate space-based surveys such as Roman (formerly WFIRST) and Euclid as well as upcoming ground based surveys such as the Rubin Observatory (formerly the LSST).